franciscop/server-next/readme.md

 > **⚠️ WIP** This is an **experimental library** right now!

-A fully-fledged web server for Bun and Node.js, with all the basics covered for you:
+A fully-fledged web server for Bun and Node.js, with all the basics built-in:

 ```js
 import server from "@server/next";